getappmap/appmap-java/README.md

 default: _./_

 # Operation

 ## Recording test cases
-When running test cases with the agent attached to the JVM, methods marked with JUnits `@Test` annotation will be recorded.
+When running test cases with the agent attached to the JVM, methods marked with JUnit's `@Test` annotation will be recorded.
 A new AppMap file will be created for each unique test case.

 ## HTTP recording controls
 AppMap will hook an existing servlet, serving HTTP requests to toggle recording on and off.
 These routes are used by the [AppLand browser extention](https://github.com/applandinc/appland-browser-extension).